Skew cyclic codes over $\mathbb{Z}_4+v\mathbb{Z}_4$ with derivation: structural properties and computational results: Introduction

 In the next development, Boucher and Ulmer \cite{Boucher2014} generalized the notion of skew cyclic codes over finite fields to the skew cyclic codes over finite fields with derivation.
 They \cite{Boucher2014} also constructed MDS as well as MRD codes from certain families of the skew cyclic codes (see Section 4.3 in \cite{Boucher2014}).
-Sharma and Bhaintwal \cite{Sharma2018} extended the study of these skew cyclic codes over a finite ring, namely over the ring $\ZZ_4+u\ZZ_4,$ with $u^2=1.$ Via residue codes, Plotkin sum, or the Gray map they \cite{Sharma2018} defined, they obtained several linear codes over $\ZZ_4$ with good parameters.
+Sharma and Bhaintwal \cite{Sharma2018} extended the study of these skew cyclic codes over a finite ring, namely over the ring $\ZZ_4+u\ZZ_4,$ with $u^2=1.$ They obtained numerous linear codes over $\ZZ_4$ with good parameters using residue codes, Plotkin sum, or the Gray map they defined \cite{Sharma2018}.
 Very recently, Patel and Prakash \cite{Patel2022} have investigated the same object over the ring $\FF_q+u\FF_q+v\FF_q+uv\FF_q,$ with $u^2=u$ and $v^2=v,$ where $q$ is a prime power.
 By the decomposition method, they \cite{Patel2022} obtained several optimal linear codes over $\FF_q.$

 Continuing the study of \cite{Sharma2018} and \cite{Patel2022}, in this paper, we investigate a class of skew cyclic codes with derivation over the ring $\ZZ_4+v\ZZ_4,$ with $v^2=v.$ We derive several structural properties of skew cyclic codes with derivation over the ring $\ZZ_4+v\ZZ_4.$ As a by-product, we construct many new linear codes over $\ZZ_4$ with good parameters.